What we offer

 Tinkergarten classes follow a predictable structure designed to build a strong sense of community, connect participants to nature, and introduce lessons that support our 8 core skills.
 You can read more about them in this article or sign up for a free trial to see for yourself!

-We will follow one, intentional approach to safety in all of our in-person Tinkergarten programming.
-This approach is informed by CDC recommendations for operating youth and summer camps and aims to ensure that everyone has as engaged, joyful, and safe an experience as possible.
-Read more about our safety approach here.
+Our approach to safety in all of our in-person Tinkergarten programming is informed by CDC guidance, has been tested for multiple seasons, and aims to ensure that everyone has as engaged, joyful, and safe an experience as possible.
+Read about our safety approach here.